 The wires are then connected to a thermostat and your mains electricity supply.

-Dry system UFH can be laid anywhere you have an electrical power supply.
+Dry system UFH can be laid anywhere you have a power supply.

 • Mats are good for large areas and regular-shaped rooms.